lstprjct/Deegram-mirror-hunt/README.md

 exe.io, gplinks.in, shrinkme.io, urlshortx.com, shortzon.com
 ```
 ## If you want to use Credentials externally from Index Links, fill these vars with the direct links.These are optional, if you don't know, simply leave them, don't fill anything in them.
 - **TOKEN_PICKLE_URL**: Only if you want to load your **token.pickle** externally from an Index Link.
 Fill this with the direct link of that file.
+If  you don't know how to create token.pickle, [Click Here](https://github.com/Anime-Republic/Mirror-New/blob/main/CreateSA.md)
 - **ACCOUNTS_ZIP_URL**: Only if you want to load your Service Account externally from an Index Link.
 Archive the accounts folder to a zip file.
 Fill this with the direct link of that file.
-    If  you don't know how to create token.pickle, [Click Here](https://github.com/Anime-Republic/Mirror-New/blob/main/CreateSA.md)
+- **MULTI_SEARCH_URL**: Only if you want to load `drive_folder` Externally.You can use gist raw link by removing commit id

 ## Heroku Details
 - **HEROKU_APP_NAME**: (Only if you deploying on Heroku) Your Heroku app name.